In Alcohol Abuse, Clearbrook Treatment Centers Pennsylvania, Family Resources, Personal Resources, Prescription Drug Abuse

 Treatment for Strattera Abuse

 Unfortunately, many people abuse ADHD medications either by taking them in higher doses than prescribed or mixing them with other drugs or alcohol.
-In the end, while the high is pleasurable, it’s minuscule compared to the long-term effects of drug abuse.
+In the end, while the Strattera high is pleasurable, it’s minuscule compared to the long-term effects of drug abuse.

 Just because a medication is prescribed does not mean it’s safe to take any way you want.
 Be sure to take all prescription medications as advised by the prescribed physician.

-Clients at our Northeast recovery center will have the opportunity to work with our addiction specialists to learn more about their conditions, develop relapse prevention skills, and engage in group sessions with others in the recovery community to promote peer support.
+Clients at our Northeast addictions treatment center will have the opportunity to work with our addiction specialists to learn more about their conditions, develop relapse prevention skills, and engage in group sessions with others in the recovery community to promote peer support.
 Our inpatient drug treatment in Pennsylvania even includes family therapy to help the spouses and family members of our clients recover from the impact of their loved one’s addiction.